phaserjs/editor-scripts-core/README.md

 ## ScriptNode

 The base of all the scripts.
-Probably it is already available in your project (if you generated it with Phaser Editor 2D).
+Probably it is already available in your project (if you generated it with Phaser Editor).

 This class provides methods for managing the node's children, and implementing the scene events: `awake`, `start`, and `update`.